Frequently Asked Questions

 + Do I have to be currently enrolled as an undergrad to go on an ASA program?

 This depends on the program.
-Some of our programs are open to students who have graduated from high school but have not gone to college yet, and some programs are open to students who have already graduated from college.
-Please contact ASA at 888-845-4272 if you have not yet attended college or have already graduated from college.
+Some of our programs are open to students who have graduated from high school but have not gone to college yet, and some programs are only open to currently enrolled undergraduates.
+Please contact ASA at 888-845-4272 if you have not yet attended college or have already graduated from college to find out what programs might be available to you.

 PAYMENT & FINANCIAL AID